Track is my field: Mark Cullen's international track and field website featuring storytelling, commentary, predictions and event analyses.

 He arranged for her to join me, and her friend took the photos.
 Helo - her nickname, one which I'm free to use now that we're such good buds - was nothing but gracious and welcoming, asked me where I'm from, and what sports I will see in the Olympics.

-And all this on a day when I was given a senior discount without anyone asking!
+All this on a day when I was given a senior discount without anyone asking my age!
 I assure you, I'll gladly balance that with the rest of what the universe offered me today.

 "Tall and tan and young and lovely..."